 - How to set up a Facebook Shop catalog

-The best way to begin learning about Facebook marketing is through online Facebook courses.
+The best way to begin learning about Facebook marketing is through online Facebook Ads courses.

 With a good course, you’ll have all the important topics you need to know compiled together in a single resource.
 As a result, you won’t have to worry about finding what you should study next.

-It covers everything you need to go from beginner to knowledgable Facebook marketer.
+It covers everything you need to go from a beginner to a knowledgeable Facebook marketer.